cathiec/CAV2019/README.txt

      STEP 1 - Check Java
 =============================
 Ensure that Java has been installed.
-If not, (For Ubuntu) type:
-   apt-get install default-jdk
+If not, type (password probably required): sudo apt-get install default-jdk

 ================================
      STEP 2 - Install FOADA